The Gardens of Temple Dinsley

 1714, which was demolished in around 1797 ) and the clock tower C. Also, the two tree-lined drives

-leading to the mansion can be seen, together with the drive that led to Preston Farm which ran parallel
+leading to the mansion can be seen, together with the drive that led to Preston Farm and which ran

 While this map has been acclaimed for its accuracy, the depiction of Temple Dinsley appears to be